Looking to do business in the world’s fastest growing economy? Here’s how to successfully localize for the Chinese market.

 Within these broad classifications are many regional variations of the spoken language, including Mandarin, Min, Pinghua, Yue, Xiang, Hakka, Wu, Hui, Hin, and Gan.
 Then, within these regional variations, are numerous distinct dialects and cultures.

 It is not possible, therefore, to localize for a single Chinese market.
 Instead, a business must target precise varieties of the country’s language and culture, localizing one region at a time.
+This is true of localization throughout the Southeast Asian market.

 3. Rethink Strategy: Chinese E-commerce Is Different to Western E-commerce